Bishal-sub/Dart-notes-for-begineers/README.md

-This repository contains a note-taking application built using Dart.
-The app allows users to create, edit, and delete notes, making it a simple and efficient tool for managing personal notes and to-do lists.
-It focuses on showcasing the capabilities of Dart as a programming language.

-Features
-Create, edit, and delete notes

-Offline storage

-Minimalistic and user-friendly interface
+This repository is a collection of resources and notes for learning the Dart programming language.
+It includes tutorials, documentation, and examples to help beginners .

 Getting Started
 Clone the repository: git clone git@github.com:Bishal-sub/Dart-notes-for-begineers.git